capistrano/capistrano/docs/documentation/getting-started/before-after/index.markdown

 # or define in block
+namespace :deploy do
   before :starting, :ensure_user do
     #
   end

   after :finishing, :notify do
     #
+  end
 end
 ```